kod-man/u-uysal/README.md

-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning VueJS
 - 🤔 I'm looking to join an experienced team!
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play volleyball and table tennis